 Yangzhou fried rice is also called Yangzhou fried rice with egg.
 It is a popular Yangzhou specialty with a long history.
 It's said that it originates from a powerful minister, Yang Su, from the Sui Dynasty (581–618) and his favored dish, Sui Jin Fan (fried rice with egg).

 It is dazzling with many colorful ingredients.
 It is also a good choice to make with leftover rice.

 Main ingredients: 250g cooked rice (or leftover rice), 2 eggs, 2 carrots, 4 mushrooms, 50g corn kernels, 1 cucumber, 1 red bell pepper, 50g sausage

-Note: The amount of the seasonings listed above can be adjusted according to personal taste.
+(The amount of the seasonings can be adjusted according to personal taste.)

-Crack the eggs into a bowl.
-Whisk the eggs to mix up the yolk and the egg white completely with a wire whisk or chopsticks.
+1. Crack the eggs into a bowl and whisk them until thoroughly mixed using a wire whisk or chopsticks.

 2. Cut the sausage into ½ cm cubes.
 Finely chop the mushrooms, carrots, red bell pepper, and cucumber.

 1. Heat some cooking oil in a wok.
 Add the beaten eggs and fry them on a medium heat.
 After the eggs have set, break them up into small pieces.
 Remove the egg mixture from the wok and place it onto a plate.